jo3kim/Capstone-Project/README.md

 HAVING
 	COUNT(ride_id) > 1
 ```
-Data was removed from table through use of `DISTINCT` regarding ride_id
+`DISTINCT` was then used to filter out the duplicates regarding ride_id:
 `SELECT DISTINCT ride_id`

 #### Misspelled Words
 Using the 'WATSON TESTING - DIVVY'
 Station_name 'WATSON TESTING - DIVVY' appears, wide range of start and end times, as well as duration.
 All rideable_type listed as `electric_bike` , and all member_casual listed as `casual`.